 *Note: we highly recommend using Hardware UART on the EZ-B v4, open cr, open cm 9.04, Arduino Mega, or any controller with hardware UART only.
 Do not use software UART on these controllers.
 Only use software UART when using a controller that does not support hardware uart, such as Arduino Uno or oTiny.
 Also, a controller with a hardware UART is necessary when reading servo positions.
 Read Electrical Wiring further down in this document for bi-directional communication with EZ-B v4 for reading servo positions.

-Most Dynamixel servo documentation states the operating voltage is between 9-12 volts, with optimal being 11 volts.
+Most Dynamixel servo documentation states the operating voltage in the manual.
 Check the documentation for your dynamixel servo model to ensure your power source is sufficient.
 If you experience unusual behavior of Dynamixel servos, the first common issue is insufficient power.
-Symptoms will be flashing error LED's on the servos or non-operation.